moggieuk/Happy-Hare/doc/gcode_customization.md

 <br>

 ## ![#f03c15](/doc/f03c15.png) ![#c5f015](/doc/c5f015.png) ![#1589F0](/doc/1589F0.png) _MMU_LOAD_SEQUENCE & _MMU_UNLOAD_SEQUENCE

+> [!WARNING]
-This is new EXPERIMENTAL functionality and as such is subject to change.
+> This is new EXPERIMENTAL functionality and as such is subject to change (with only a mild apology :-)

 By default these macros are not called, however, if `gcode_load_sequence` or `gcode_unload_sequence` are enabled they will be.
 The two default macros in `mmu_software.cfg` (copied here) will/should provide exactly the same logic as the internal logic using a set of provided "modular" loading/unloading functions.
 They are a good starting point.<br>

 `mmu_software.cfg` contains futher examples for alternative MMU setups, but before experimenting it is essential to understand the state machine for filament position.
 These states are as follows and the loading/unloading sequence must be capable of completing the load/unload sequence for any starting state.<br>